Africa (journal)

 Africa is a peer-reviewed academic journal published by Cambridge University Press on behalf of the International African Institute.
 The journal covers the study of African societies and culture.
 The journal was established in 1928 and the editors-in-chief are Julie Archambault (Concordia University) and Joost Fontein (University of Johannesburg).

+Africa strives to shed light on African philosophers, writers, and cultural and societal shifts.

 Abstracting and indexing

 The journal is abstracted and indexed in: